 Both the financial as well as non-financial data / records pertaining to the customer and his/her relationship with the Bank is kept confidential as a policy of the Bank.
 Doha Bank is fully committed to ensuring the confidentiality and privacy of the customer information.
 To this effect, Doha Bank continuously upgrades its secure network.
 Additionally Doha Bank also has an extensive Information Security Policy.
-Doha Bank's security infrastructure was further strengthened through its tie-up with Ooredoo in 2014 to upgrade its network Infrastructure reinforcing its security.
+Doha Bank's Security Infrastructure is being strengthened on continuous basis to meet customer data privacy best practice and counter cyber threats.
+A number of cyber fraud customer awareness campaigns were completed in 2017.
 Doha Bank attained PCI-DSS Level 1 certification (dedicated to security of cardholder data) by the renowned PCI Certification body SISA.
-Doha Bank became the first bank in Qatar to achieve accredited certification for ISO 9001:2015, the newly revised international standards for Quality management systems Doha

-Bank also has a robust system in place for disaster recovery.
-All employees of Doha Bank also sign the code of conduct / ethics which includes a clause on data confidentiality and protection of customer information. code of conduct / ethics which includes a clause on data confidentiality and protection of customer information.
+Doha Bank became the first bank in Qatar to achieve accredited certification for ISO 9001:2015, the newly revised international standards for Quality management systems Doha Bank also has a robust system in place for disaster recovery.
+All employees of Doha Bank also sign the code of conduct / ethics which includes a clause on data confidentiality and protection of customer information.